openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 The following claims are used in the Credential Response:

 * `format`: REQUIRED.
 JSON string denoting the credential's format
 * `credential`: OPTIONAL.
-Contains issued credential.
+Contains the issued credential.
 MUST be present when `acceptance_token` is not returned.
 MAY be a JSON string or a JSON object, depending on the credential format.
 See the table below for the format specific encoding requirements.
 * `acceptance_token`: OPTIONAL.
 A JSON string containing a token subsequently used to obtain a credential.
 MUST be present when `credential` is not returned.
 * `c_nonce`: OPTIONAL.
-JSON string containing a nonce to be used to create a proof of possession of key material when requesting a credential (see (#credential_request)).
+JSON string containing a nonce to be used to create a proof of possession of key material when requesting another credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.